Chemometrics: Other techniques

 Multivariate statistical process control (MSPC), modeling and optimization accounts for a substantial amount of historical chemometric development.
 Spectroscopy has been used successfully for online monitoring of manufacturing processes for 30–40 years, and this process data is highly amenable to chemometric modeling.
 Specifically in terms of MSPC, multiway modeling of batch and continuous processes is increasingly common in industry and remains an active area of research in chemometrics and chemical engineering.
 Process analytical chemistry as it was originally termed, or the newer term process analytical technology continues to draw heavily on chemometric methods and MSPC.

 Multiway methods are heavily used in chemometric applications.
 These are higher-order extensions of more widely used methods.
 For example, while the analysis of a table (matrix, or second-order array) of data is routine in several fields, multiway methods are applied to data sets that involve 3rd, 4th, or higher-orders.
 Data of this type is very common in chemistry, for example a liquid-chromatography / mass spectrometry (LC-MS) system generates a large matrix of data (elution time versus m/z) for each sample analyzed.
 The data across multiple samples thus comprises a data cube.
 Batch process modeling involves data sets that have time vs. process variables vs. batch number.
 The multiway mathematical methods applied to these sorts of problems include PARAFAC, trilinear decomposition, and multiway PLS and PCA.

+Chemometrics and Food Science

+Over the past decade, multivariate statistical techniques originally developed for analytical chemistry have become widely utilized in food science and technology.
+Chemometrics is particularly valuable when dealing with large and complex datasets, encompassing diverse sample types, numbers, and responses.
+These techniques support the authentication of geographical origins, farming systems, and the detection of adulteration in high-value food commodities.

+Overall, chemometrics is an essential tool for addressing complex, multifactorial challenges in food science through a holistic approach.
+Governmental bodies and industries responsible for food quality monitoring, raw material assessment, and process optimization should incorporate chemometrics, particularly when working with high-dimensional data.
+To assist users in selecting the most suitable tools, this article outlines practical applications and evaluates the advantages and limitations of commonly used chemometric methods.